 It's a cloudy morning.
 Nekesa has just made a cup of coffee, her phone pings.
 It's a text message: 'lle pesa tuma kwa hii number'.
-She does not recognize the number; the annoyance ruins her coffee and clouds the rest of her day.
+She does not recognize the number: the annovance ruins her coffee and clouds the rest of her day.

-Many of us have received such texts or even marketing texts that make you wonder how the individual or business got your number.
-Our personal information can be found in Banks, Insurance companies, hospitals, online shops, online eateries, public buildings etc. and it can be accessed by anyone.
-How can we protect ourselves from rogue individuals' or companies using our personal information for commercial use or for crime?
+Many of us have received such texts or even marketing texts that Since enactment of the DPA various individuals have filed complaints make you wonder how the individual or business got your number.
+Our personal information can be found in Banks, Insurance to the ODPC due to personal data breach by companies.
+The companies, hospitals, online shops, online eateries, public buildings infringements range from use of personal data for marketing without etc. and it can be accessed by anyone.
+How can we protect ourselves consent, sharing personal data without consent, identity theft as a from rogue individuals' or companies using our personal information result of leaked personal data etc. for commercial use or for crime?
 How can your business ensure it is not mishandling customer information?
+Where the cases have been proven as above, the ODPC has meted